 And there's more!
 When Twilight voiced her concerns about the magic behind the ponification serum and her opposition to the conversion of humanity, TCB!Celestia responded by restraining the girl and viciously mind raping her with black magic.
 The result is poor Twilight ends up being imprisoned in her own body and an evil avatar taking over her body like a puppet.
-All she was able to do for the next three years after that was helplessly watch as her friends were subjected to the same cruel fate and her controller using her body to gleefully commit all kinds of horrific atrocities against the humans, including harming innocent children and testing prototype potions on helpless captives.
+All she was able to do for the next three years after that was helplessly watch as her friends were subjected to the same cruel fate and her controller using her body to gleefully commit all kinds of horrific atrocities against the humans, including shoving potions down the throats of innocent children and testing prototype potions on helpless captives.

 In Families Olive Branch and Speedy Delivery are already unpleasant characters to begin with, the former waging an anti-Celestia campaign using smear tactics and the latter constantly abusing Scootaloo.
 Both of them cross the horizon, however, when Speedy Delivery drugs and kidnaps Soarin and Rainbow Dash on the orders of Olive Branch, who also has Twilight assaulted and kidnapped as well.
 That is, if Olive Branch didn't already cross it when he ordered the dragons from Dragon Quest to attack Ponyville to make Celestia look bad.